Local-to-Global Entanglement Dynamics by Periodically Driving Impurities

 with $\lambda(t)\in [-1,1]$ such that $\lambda(t+T)=\lambda(t)$.
 This Hamiltonian interpolates between the defect-free chain and two decoupled chains of length $L$.
-For fixed $\lambda$, this model is well described by an interface CFT in the low-energy regime~\cite{Sakai_2008} and thus provides a simple model for a gapless theory with a defect.
+This form of defect is called conformal because for static $\lambda(t)=\lambda$ and uniform hopping ($t_j = 1$), Eq.~\eqref{eq:floquetdrive_free} is well described by an interface CFT in the low-energy regime~\cite{Sakai_2008} and thus provides a simple model for a gapless theory with a defect.
+Crucially, the findings reported here do not depend on the precise form of $\Lambda(t)$, and even hold for non-Hermitian impurities (see Supplemental Material (SM)~\cite{supmat}).

 While there has been significant interest in understanding the dynamics of entanglement after a \textit{local} quench induced by such a defect~\cite{Collura_2013, Capizzi2023ent}, the effect of time-dependent defects on entanglement dynamics has thus far not been studied.
 As one might anticipate, a sufficiently low frequency periodic drive will couple modes non-locally throughout the whole chain, typically resulting in a linear growth of EE.
 However, as we will show, there exists a \textit{finite} periodicity threshold $T_*$, set by the single-particle bandwidth, below which the effect of the driven impurity \textit{remains local}.
 The resulting dynamics is similar to that induced by a local quantum quench~\cite{Calabrese_2007}, and thus only produces subextensive entanglement growth.
 In the following, we provide different viewpoints on the resulting entanglement transition, and discuss its stability under weak interactions.